 Toronto Ontario, Canada Travel Guide

-See firsthand a metropolis where different communities live side-by-side.
+See firsthand a place where different communities live side-by-side.
 Seeing this mix of cultures brings a liking for global harmony plus of mankind connection.
 Toronto shows how different backgrounds can exist together and make a single urban fabric richer.

 Notice Canada's special way of putting natural beauty into advanced city environments.
 See how green spaces, ravines, and Lake Ontario balance the city's busy feel.
-This mix offers a new view on city living.
+This mix offers a new view on urban living.

 Each neighborhood in Toronto narrates a tale of global migration and adaptation.